How do you view your picture on a dslr camera

 When shooting with a wide aperture (small f-stop number), such as f/2.8, the background will appear blurry while the subject remains sharp, creating a shallow depth of field.
 This is ideal for portraits or close-up shots where you want to isolate the subject from the background.
 On the other hand, using a narrow aperture (large f-stop number), like f/16 or f/22, will result in a deeper depth of field, meaning both the subject and the background will be in focus.
 This is commonly used in landscape photography where you want everything in the scene to be sharp.

-See also Best dslr vlog camera 500
+See also Are dslr being replaced by mirrorless camera

 Wide Aperture (Small f-stop) Narrow Aperture (Large f-stop)